cstatz/blazert/README.md

 ![image](examples/baseline/path_tracer_blaze.png)

-You can use your own (vector) dataypes (e.g. as provided by eigen3) and it also works with single-precision floating-type values.
+blazeRT makes use of the the [blaze](https://bitbucket.org/blaze-lib/blaze/src/master/) linear algebra library for its vector types.
+Because we rely on a well-tested and well-optimized linear algebra library instead of using our own vector types, blazeRT can focus on the actual ray tracing algorithms.
+Furthermore this is advantageous in subsequent scientific application where vector types are needed again.

 blazeRT works with triangular meshes and simple primitives, but it should be easy to extend blazeRT to work on polygons or more complex primitives.

 blazeRT has unit test which will increase as development continues and we try to ensure code quality and a reproducible build experience via continuous integration.
+During the CI process we build the examples and the test cases, which need to run successfully for the CI to pass.
+Currently, blazeRT is CI-tested on Ubuntu 18.04 and macOS.

 ### Contributing
 We appreciate all contributions from issues to pull requests.